-- 9. On the heels of such news, Treasury and the Agency (as purported conservator of the Companies) on August 17, 2012, entered into the Sweep Amendment, which eliminated the dividend payable under the Treasury Senior Preferred Stock (10% of the outstanding amount drawn, if paid in cash) and imposed a requirement that the Companies each quarter pay to Treasury their entire net worth in perpetuity.
+9. On the heels of such news, Treasury and the Agency (as purported conservator of the Companies) on August 17, 2012, entered into the Sweep Amendment, which eliminated the dividend payable under the Treasury Senior Preferred Stock (10% of the outstanding amount drawn, if paid in cash) and imposed a requirement that the Companies each quarter pay to Treasury their entire net worth in perpetuity.
 Thus, the Sweep Amendment barred the Companies from ever realizing a profit and from ever paying down Treasury's liquidation preference.
-It thereby eliminated any possibility that Owl Creek could ever receive any value from the Companies based on their property interests in the Junior Preferred Stock. - 10.
-The Sweep Amendment appropriated the Companies' net worth in perpetuity to the benefit of the United States at the expense of the Companies and their shareholders, including Owl Creek.
+It thereby eliminated any possibility that Akanthos could ever receive any value from the Companies based on its property interests in the Junior Preferred Stock.

+10. The Sweep Amendment appropriated the Companies' net worth in perpetuity to the benefit of the United States at the expense of the Companies and their shareholders, including Akanthos.
 As Treasury admitted, the purpose was to take "every dollar of earnings each firm generates . . . to benefit taxpayers," ensuring that shareholders other than the United States received no benefit from those earnings.
-The United States paid no compensation to holders of the Junior Preferred Stock for this taking of their valuable property rights for the public benefit. - 11.
-Owl Creek purchased Junior Preferred Stock after the Agency imposed the conservatorship, but before it capitulated to Treasury's Sweep Amendment, because Owl Creek believed in the future economic prospects of the Companies, reasonably relied upon the Agency's assurances of its intention that Owl Creek and other holders of stock would retain their property rights, and expected the Companies to emerge from conservatorship as the Agency had promised repeatedly.
-At the time of purchase, Owl Creek had no reasonable ground to expect that the United States instead would expropriate its investment and force shareholders into years of litigation to recoup their investments.
-Accordingly, through this action, Owl Creek seeks the just compensation to which it is entitled under the Fifth Amendment to the United States Constitution for the government's taking of its property, as well as remedies under other causes of action detailed below-illegal exaction, breach of fiduciary duty, and breach of implied contract.
+The United States paid no compensation to holders of the Junior Preferred Stock for this taking of their valuable property rights for the public benefit.

+11. Akanthos purchased Junior Preferred Stock both before and after the Agency imposed the conservatorship, but it purchased all of its Junior Preferred Stock before the Agency capitulated to Treasury's Sweep Amendment, because Akanthos believed in the future economic prospects of the Companies, reasonably relied upon the Agency's assurances of its intention that Akanthos and other holders of stock would retain their property rights, and expected the Companies to emerge from conservatorship as the Agency had promised repeatedly.
+At the time of purchase, Akanthos had no reasonable ground to expect that the United States instead would expropriate its investment and force shareholders into years of litigation to recoup their investments.
+Accordingly, through this action, Akanthos seeks the just compensation to which it is entitled under the Fifth Amendment to the United States Constitution for the government's taking of its property, as well as remedies under other causes of action detailed below-illegal exaction, breach of fiduciary duty, and breach of implied contract.